Axial and Vector Structure Functions for Electron- and Neutrino- Nucleon Scattering Cross Sections at all $Q^2$ using Effective Leading order Parton Distribution Functions: The basic model: First iteration with GRV98 PDFs.

 Assuming $M_i=0$ we construct following scaling variable

 or alternatively

-where in general $M_f =0$, except for the case of charm-production in neutrino scattering for which $M_f=1.32~(GeV/c)^2$.
+where in general $M_f =0$, except for the case of charm-production in neutrino scattering for which we use $M_f=1.32~(GeV/c)^2$.

 The parameter $A$ is used to account (on average) for the higher order QCD terms and dynamic higher twist in the form of an enhanced target mass term (the effects of the proton target mass is already taken into account in the denominator of $\xi_w$).
-The parameter $B$ is used to account (on average) for the initial state quark transverse momentum, and also for the effective mass of the final state quark originating from multi-gluon emission.
+The parameter $B$ is used to account (on average) for the initial state quark transverse momentum ($P_T$), and also for the effective mass of the final state quark originating from multi-gluon emission.
 A non-zero $B$ also allows us to describe data in the photoproduction limit (all the way down to $Q^{2}$=0).